AudioKnight/Starlancer/README.md

 This is a __very__ basic release of this mod to get some content out and generate interest.
 I have several ideas for the future to make this mod a truly unique addition to everyone's modlist.
 This is an ambitious project, so development will take some time.

-__If you encounter any issues, please report them on GitHub and I'll address them when I can.__
+__If you encounter any issues, please report them on GitHub or the Lethal Company Modding Discord server and I'll address them when I can.__

 # New Moon: Auralis
+>DESIGNATION: 42-Auralis

 >RISK LEVEL: SSS

 >POPULATION: ???